Physical Education - Theory Courses

 Athletic Training Practicum I

 Provide a practical application of athletic training knowledge and skills in the training room setting.
-Students serve as student athletic trainers for WVC men's and women's athletic teams.
-PEH 189 is intended for the first-year student athletic trainer and should be repeated three times for credit (fall, winter and spring quarters).
-Prerequisite: instructor permission only.
+Students will assist the ATC in serving the student athletes for WVC men's and women's athletic teams.
+PEH 189 is intended for the first-year student athletic trainer.
+This course can be repeated for credit for working different sports seasons.
+Prerequisites: PEH 287, or high school sports medicine experience (instructor signature needed for HS option).

 PEH 283 3 credits